suralc/raq/README.md

 ## Notes

 Nothing here is finished.
 Only the html query builder is partly implemented.
 Look at the tests for real usage examples.
+HHVM is currently unsupported as their generator implementation is not compatible with php.

 ## Examples
 Simple use: